 - A mortgage lender charges a higher interest rate because the borrower's name appears to be from another nationality.

-- A condominium complex doesn't comply with accessibility requirements, such that a prospective tenant who is wheelchair-bound can't access the units or parking.
+- A condominium complex doesn't comply with accessibility requirements, such that a prospective tenant who uses a wheelchair won't be able to access the units or parking.

 - A landlord refuses to rent to a single woman with children.